The Colourful History of Missoni Home

 Being brought up in a creative family environment influenced Rosita’s drive and passion for fashion.
 The family firm of T&J Vestor sparked her imagination, and growing up in the midst of the different operations of dyeing, embroidering and pattern cutting that took place at the factory was an endless source of fascination for her.
 When balls of yarn were not completely immersed in the dye, a part remained white, or of another colour, producing the ‘flame’ effects for the embroidery of the shaded roses on the kimonos that the factory then produced, a spark of the creativity that was to come.

 As the decades went by T&J Vestor went on to build up an impressive reputation for the superior quality of all of its products.
 Always focusing on excellence in everything they do they carved a niche for themselves, creating the very best in embroidered fabric.
 Meanwhile Ottavio Missoni (known as Tai) was establishing himself as a prodigy of Italian athletics on the opposite shore of the Adriatic.
-Amongst many odd jobs including acting for a photo novel he went on to make a living in Trieste by setting-up his first knitwear business with an old friend.
-The small factory they used had only three machines, and produced woollen athletic tracksuits amongst other things.
+Among many odd jobs including acting for a photo novel he went on to make a living in Trieste by setting-up his first knitwear business with an old friend.
+The small factory they used had only three machines, and produced woollen athletic tracksuits among other things.
 They were inspired by the suggestion of someone they knew that a functional, warm garment which provided freedom of movement was vitally important for athletes.

 Success, no matter what, is a question of competition, perhaps with one’s self, not always with others… When we began to work with knits, we had three machines: perhaps the anarchy of the situation, the fact that we were not tied down to preconceived notions, our love of research, in other words a combination of things led to positive results.
 Nevertheless I swear that our success was unexpected; more than anything it was word of mouth.